Rüdiger Grube: Career

 Grube started his career in 1989 at Messerschmitt-Bölkow-Blohm and went on to work in a number of posts at DaimlerBenz including senior vice president and head of corporate strategy.
 He also worked for DaimlerChrysler, working closely with Jürgen E. Schrempp.

-On April 25, 2009, Grube signed a five-year contract to succeed Hartmut Mehdorn as CEO of Deutsche Bahn AG, starting from May 1, 2009.
+On April 25, 2009, Grube signed a five-year contract to succeed Hartmut Mehdorn as Chief Executive Officer of Deutsche Bahn, starting from May 1, 2009.
 The company at the time had been hit very hard by the recession and was facing questions over some of its technology-based decisions.
 Grube announced cuts at the firm.
 In 2015, after the longest driver strike in the company's history, Grube launched another restructuring to cut costs and modernize the rail system.
 That year the company recorded a €1.3 billion net loss, despite a slight rise in revenue to nearly €41 billion, a record at the time.

 Between 2013 and 2017, Grube accompanied Chancellor Angela Merkel on a total of three state visits abroad.

 In January 2017, Grube stepped down over disagreements concerning the extension of his contract which would have expired at the end of the year.
 The board had been prepared to offer Grube a two-year renewal of his contract, but he was seeking a three-year extension as well as a pay rise.
 When the board members would not agree on this, he offered his resignation.
 CFO Richard Lutz became acting CEO.

 In July 2017, financial advisory firm and asset manager Lazard appointed Grube as chairman of investment banking in Germany.
 In addition, he serves as a director for Mitsubishi, McLaren Group, Hyundai and also serves as a non-executive director for EADS.